SajinaPK/AWS_Learning/Solution_Architect/23_Security_And_Encryption/SSM.md

   - Secrets are encrypted using KMS
   - **Mostly meant for RDS integration**

+- Systems Manager Parameter Store can serve as a secrets store, but you must rotate the secrets yourself, it doesn't have an automatic capability for this

 - **AWS Secrets Manager - Multi-region Secrets**
     - Replicate Secrets across multiple AWS Regions
     - Secrets Manager keeps read replicas in sync with the primary Secret